Selection criteria and presentation

 Karolinska Institutet is Sweden’s largest forum for academic research in the field of life science.
 Our researchers produce a wealth of scientific articles on everything from global public health issues to healthcare development and basic research into the very smallest components of life.
 A very large proportion of these publications are built on collaboration with the healthcare sector and other research stakeholders, both in Sweden and internationally.

-A list of top publications has been in existence in some form or other at KI for more than a decade, presenting current scientific articles to which our researchers have contributed, including both original results and review articles.
+A list of top publications has been in existence in some form or other at KI for almost two decades, presenting current scientific articles to which our researchers have contributed, including both original results and review articles.
 For many years, the list was updated manually and the criteria for inclusion were that at least one of the authors was affiliated with KI, and that the article had appeared in a journal with impact factor (JIF) of 15 or higher.

 From summer 2018, the top publications list will be updated by automatically retrieving information from the Medline and Web of Science databases at roughly two-week intervals (with a somewhat longer updating period over the New Year).
 At the same time as this relaunch, the criteria for inclusion on the list have been broadened somewhat.